shaibuafeez/Wal_app/README.md

 # Just use your files directly - no build step needed!

 # For Next.js projects
+# First, update next.config.js to include:
+# module.exports = { output: 'export', images: { unoptimized: true } }
 npm run build
-# Make sure output is set to 'export' in next.config.js
+# Output will be in the './out' directory
 ```

 The key requirement is having a directory of static files (HTML, CSS, JS, images) that can be served directly.